Cross-race effect: Effects of social cognition

 Another reason the cross-race-effect may occur is that perceptions are often affected by motivations, expectations, and social cognition.
 Overall, the creation of norms has shaped and biased even simple perceptions such as line lengths.
 In terms of perception of faces, studies have shown that racially ambiguous faces that have been identified as one race or another based on their hairstyle are identified as having more features of the racial category represented by the hairstyle.
 Similarly, faces of an ambiguous but equal shade are interpreted as darker or lighter when accompanied by the label of either "black" or "white", respectively.
 Other social cognitive biases may also have the ability to overpower the cross-race-effect.
 A study has shown that social perception of wealth has the ability to modulate the effect: when the targets were seen as impoverished, the difference in facial recognition disappeared.

 Integration of cross-race effect theories

 Prototypes

-Individuals develop and store a face prototype each time they encounter a face unique to ones he or she has previously encountered (usually ones that differ in features compared to his or her ethnic group).
-From their studies, researchers have concluded that when an individual belonging to an ethnicity that differs from his or her own, he or she forms a prototype and reserves it for future use, if and when necessary.
-The prototype view raises concern, however, because individuals storing these unique faces may ignore the fact that everyone has features that may be only special to his or her makeup, and may not apply to everyone belonging to that particular ethnic group or race; thus, this results in more false alarms during eyewitness testimony or identifying perpetrators in lineups.
+Individuals develop and store a face prototype each time they encounter a face unique to ones he or she has previously encountered (usually ones that differ in features compared to their ethnic group).
+From their studies, researchers have concluded that when an individual belonging to an ethnicity that differs from their own, he or she forms a prototype and reserves it for future use, if and when necessary.
+The prototype view raises concern, however, because individuals storing these unique faces may ignore the fact that everyone has features that may be only special to their makeup, and may not apply to everyone belonging to that particular ethnic group or race; thus, this results in more false alarms during eyewitness testimony or identifying perpetrators in lineups.